Birth to 2

 If you would like to discuss any aspect of what is offered here, please call the NDSC Center, toll-free, at 1-800-232-NDSC (6372), Monday through Friday from 9:00 AM to 5:30 PM eastern time.

-National Down Syndrome Congress and GLOBAL Down Syndrome Foundation have teamed up to publish the second edition of the groundbreaking Prenatal Testing & Information About Down syndrome pamphlet, available in English, Spanish and Icelandic.
+NDSC, GLOBAL Down Syndrome Foundation, and NDSS have teamed up to update and promote the groundbreaking Prenatal Testing & Information About Down syndrome pamphlet, available in English, Spanish and Icelandic.
 The second edition, created from the first national survey of pregnant women and medical professionals, is easily accessible electronically, or in print at no cost.

 Babies with Down Syndrome have a higher risk of infection.
 The mother’s body makes antibodies, which she passes on to her baby during breastfeeding.
 Antibodies help protect your baby against infection.
 There are many different advantages to breastfeeding, but not all babies will be breastfed.